ananyag0/ananyag0/README.md

 - 👀 I'm a Computer Science Student at the Georgia Institute of Technology.
 - I’m interested in ML/AI, financial technology, web development, and the intersection of CS with social impact!
 - 🌱 Feel free to check out my personal projects and more on here
+- 🌐 You can contact me at ananyagarg@gatech.edu for more questions

 <!---
 ananyag0/ananyag0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.